Sonny Liston vs. Cassius Clay: The fight

-The commotion wasn't lost on referee Barney Felix, who was walking toward Clay's corner.
+The commotion was not lost on referee Barney Felix, who was walking toward Clay's corner.
 Felix said Clay was seconds from being disqualified.
 The challenger, his arms held high in surrender, was demanding that the fight be stopped and Dundee, fearing the fight might indeed be halted, gave his charge a one-word order: "Run!"

 Clay later said he could only see a faint shadow of Liston during most of the round, but by circling and moving he managed to avoid Liston and somehow survive.
 By the sixth round, Clay's sight had cleared, and he began landing combinations almost at will.
 "I got back to my stool at the end of the sixth round, and under me I could hear the press like they had gone wild," Clay later said.
 "I twisted round and hollered down at the reporters, 'I'm gonna upset the world.'"

 There are two basic narratives about what occurred next in Liston's corner.
 According to Ali biographer David Remnick, Liston told his cornermen, "That's it."
 This supposedly rallied Liston's handlers, who thought he meant he was finally angry enough to win, but Liston really meant that he was through fighting, which he indicated by spitting out his mouth guard.

 However, Liston biographer Paul Gallender's take is that Liston's shoulder was essentially paralyzed by the end of round six, and his corner made the decision to end the fight, despite Liston's protests.
 Liston spit out his mouth guard in disgust, still not believing that Clay was the superior fighter.

 As the bell sounded for the seventh round, Clay was the first to notice that Liston had spat out his mouth guard.
 Clay moved to the middle of the ring with his arms raised, dancing the jig that would become known as the "Ali Shuffle" while Howard Cosell, broadcasting at ringside, shouted "wait a minute!
 Wait a minute!
 Sonny Liston is not coming out!"
 Liston failed to answer the bell for the seventh round, and Clay was declared the winner by technical knockout.
 Liston became the first World Champion since Jess Willard in 1919 to retire on his stool during a Heavyweight title fight.
 At that point the bout was level on the official scorecards of the referee and two judges.